1

 PFAS Narrative Policy (Policy 20-1)

-In July 2020, the Water Quality Control Commission adopted the department's proposed PFAS Narrative Policy.
+In July 2020, the Water Quality Control Commission adopted the department's proposed PFAS Narrative Policy (Policy 20-1).

 Learn more

 It can take a long time to develop a numerical standard for surface and groundwater.
-To better serve Coloradans, the department chose to pursue an existing path to protect public health.
-The PFAS narrative policy describes how the department will regulate these chemicals in Colorado lakes, streams, and other waters.
+To better serve Coloradans, the department pursued an existing path to protect public health.
+Policy 20-1 describes how the department will regulate these chemicals in Colorado lakes, streams, and other waters.
 This includes monitoring for the chemicals and setting limits for discharge permits.

 Related documents